wp-plugins/hello-simpsons-chalkboard-gag/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin is a chance to relive your childhood.
-Featuring the witty chalkboard gags of Bart Simpson, this plugin is sure to put a smile on your face.
+Featuring the chalkboard gags of Bart Simpson, this plugin is sure to put a smile on your face.

 == Description ==